johnnyd710/johnnyd710.github.io/commonplace.md

 "There was a city.
 All it's inhabitants were blind.
 A king with his entourage arrived.
 He brought his army and his great elephant.
 The blind were anxious to see the elephant, so they ran to find it.
 As they did not the form or shape of the elephant, they groped sightlessly, gathering information by touching some part of it.Each thought they knew something, because they could feel a part.
 The man who touched the ear said 'it is a large, rough, wide thing, like a rug'.
 One man touched the trunk and said 'the elephant is like a long pipe'.
 The one who felt its legs said 'no no, it's a huge wide thick pillar'.
 Each had felt a part out of many.
 Each had perceived it wrong."

 --- 2021-08-31 Meditations by Marcus Aurelius
-"Give yourself time to learn something new and good, and cease to be whirled about” When learning something new, learn it well and enjoy it.
+"Give yourself time to learn something new and good, and cease to be whirled about" When learning something new, learn it well and enjoy it.
 Don't just jump from hobby to hobby or job to job, never really enjoying anything.